 - a.
 The Perth Airport and Freight Access Project will enable road freight access between the Perth Airport and the Kewdale and Forrestfield industrial areas.
 The project is the largest infrastructure project ever undertaken by Main Roads WA. - b.
-The Forrestfield-Airport link that will connect High Wycombe to Perth via a new train line.
+The Airport Railway Line that will connect High Wycombe to Perth via a new train line.
 This train line is the first to connect Perth's eastern suburbs to the airport and the city, providing a much-needed connection for residents and tourists.
 The train line is anticipated to be functioning by 2021. - c.
-Forrestfield North, the new 200ha urban centre at the terminus of the Forrestfield-Airport Link.
-To make the most of the State government's investment, a high-density mixed-use development is proposed as the City's flagship project.
+Forrestfield North (High Wycombe South), the new 200ha urban centre at the terminus of the Airport Railway Line.
+To make the most of the State government's investment, a medium-high density mixed-use development.
 The planning process for this is well underway, with work continuing for the Forrestfield North Structure Plans. - d.
 The Maddington-Kenwick Strategic Employment Area, which is predominantly in the City of Gosnells, over time has the potential to generate significant employment opportunities for the broader region. - e.
 Maida Vale South, a potential future low-medium density urban area which will require significant infrastructure upgrades and commercial demand from a growing population. - f.
-Wattle Grove South, a potential development area dependent on the future direction of community engagement, concept and detailed planning to determine whether there will be any future commercial demand. - g.
-Forrestfield-Thornlie link that is identified on Metronet's commuter train master plan, with a potential train station identified at Wattle Grove.
+Crystal Brook (Wattle Grove South), a potential development area dependent on the future direction of community engagement and detailed planning to determine whether there will be any future commercial demand. - g.
+High Wycombe-Thornlie link that is identified on Metronet's commuter train master plan, with a potential train station identified at Wattle Grove.